-38. I am also concerned about the impact of "big data" informing our COVID-19 response on rural communities.
+I am also concerned about the impact of "big data" informing our COVID-19 response on rural communities.
 Again, I worry that some of these data sources may not be well-utilized in rural America - where connectivity is still a significant challenge - and thus may not reflect the reality of the pandemic in those communities.
 But, I recognize that this information is vital to developing better predictive models that can inform our current response to COVID-19 and help us prepare for the future.

-For the members of our panel: how does "big data" ensure that the different experiences of rural, suburban and urban communities are taken into account when informing models that may guide the COVID-19 response?
+39. How does "big data" ensure that the different experiences of rural, suburban and urban communities are taken into account when informing models that may guide the COVID-19 response?